Morocco Overland Routes

 • the waypoint format is improved (see below)

-• a third text colour is used when referring to other branching tracks
+• a third twin-column text colour (light blue) is used when referring to other branching tracks

-• All routes verified on or added to the free OSM database
+• All trails verified on-, or added to the OSM database, which feeds into 3rd party, free OSM mapping.

-Combined with OSM mapping, it should make the book even easier to use.
+Combined with OSM mapping, it should make the book’s routes easier to follow.

 What, no waypoint downloads?!